Dwaynew85/keepflix-javascript-app/NOTES.md

 [ ] Commenting saves a comment to back end.
 [ ] Comment saved to backend and returns it to frontend [ ] Frontend comment gets added to DOM
+[ ] Last piece of info in movie details needs to be an anchor